spfuu/shSonos/README.md

         had more than ne speaker
-    --  Bug: fixed permission problem when saving a google tts sound file --  Bug: sometimes the search for the group coordinator doesn't found a valid object --  added some debug outputs, especially the commands are now logged more detailed --  much cleaner code and improvements
+    --  Bug: fixed permission problem when saving a google tts sound file --  Bug: sometimes the search for the group coordinator doesn't found a valid object --  Bug: Loglevel for the SoCo framework differed from the Broker settings --  added some debug outputs, especially the commands are now logged more detailed --  much cleaner code and improvements